edwinb/Idris2-boot/INSTALL.md

 default installation directory is `$HOME/.idris2`.
 You can change this by setting the `PREFIX` variable in the `Makefile`.

+Other settings you can change in the `Makefile` are:

+* `OPT` which sets the optimisation level for compiling the generated C.  Leave this blank for Idris 2 to build sooner, or set it to `-O2` for a faster Idris 2 compiler. `-O2` takes a few minutes!
+* `CC` which sets the C compiler to use. `clang` is the default, but `gcc` always works. `clang` generates code faster.

 ## Idris

 There are several sets of instructions on how to install Idris from source and